 “Eudora has a dentist, no joints, one hotel, one tailor, a city hall, a coal yard, one jeweler, two garages, three doctors, a livery barn, two tin shops, an opera house, a variety store, seven churches, one fine bakery, two restaurants, two state banks, four rural routes, one harness shop, one butcher shop, two barber shops, one grocery, one cream station, a small brick plant, Road Tool Company, two hardware stores, two shoe repair shops, two blacksmith shops, up-to-date drug store, an 80-barrel flouring mill, a wallpaper and paint shop, two large department stores, a large lumber yard, furniture store, ice plant with a daily capacity of six tons, Mutual Telephone Company, two of the largest horse and mule markets in Eastern Kansas, a licensed embalmer, two building contractors, eight secret societies, and a chemical fire engine.”

-By the time World War I began, fewer people were speaking German in the area, and the war really ended it as an everyday language because war with Germany made those of German origin a point of scrutiny.
+By the time World War I began, fewer people spoke German in the area.
+The war ended it as an everyday language because war with Germany made those of German origin a point of scrutiny.

 During the Great Depression, the town’s population dropped slightly, but by 1940, it was on the rise again.
-Business boomed in the next decades to keep up with the rising population.
+Business boomed in the following decades to keep up with the rising population.

 In 1951, the most devastating flood hit Eudora and the surrounding area when the Kansas River waters peaked at 30 feet.